Supervised learning with probabilistic morphisms and kernel mean embeddings: A variant of Vapnik-Stefanyuk's theorem and applications

 Hence, the condition \eqref{eq:Lgamma0} for $\gamma_0$ implies that, for all $\gamma_l \le \gamma_0$, by \eqref{eq:as727a} and \eqref{eq:as727b} and taking into account the subadditivity of outer measure, we have

 Note that $\gamma_0 = \gamma (C_1, C_2, W(f), A^{-1}, \eps)$, where $C_1, C_2, \eps$ are arbitrary fixed constant.
 This completes the proof of Theorem \ref{thm:vapnik73}. \end{proof}

-\begin{remark} In \cite[\S 7.10]{Vapnik1998} Vapnik applied his theorem \cite[Theorem 7.3, p.
+\begin{remark} In \cite[\S 7.10]{Vapnik1998} Vapnik applied Stefanyuk-Vapnik's theorem \cite[Theorem 7.3, p.
 299]{Vapnik1998} for estimation of smooth conditional probability densities on a line.
-He used cumulative functions and Kolmogorov-Smirnov inequality, which can be improved by a result due to Massart \cite{Massart90} to obtained an uniform estimate for the rate of convergence of $f_{S_m}$ defined in Theorem \ref{thm:vapnik73}.
-He also presented a method of estimation of a conditional probability $\mu_{\Yy|\Xx}$ where $\Yy$ is finite and $\Xx = \R$.
-We shall show an application of Theorem \ref{thm:vapnik73} below. \end{remark}
+He also presented a method of estimation of a conditional probability $\mu_{\Yy|\Xx}$ where $\Yy$ is finite and $\Xx = \R$ \cite[\S 7.12]{Vapnik1998}.
+In these cases Vapnik assumed that the hypothesis spaces are finite dimensional and explicit minimum of the expected risk function can be found.
+In \cite{VI2019} Vapnik and Izmailov consider estimation of a conditional probability $\mu_{\Yy|\Xx}$ where $\Yy$ is finite and $\Xx \subset \R^n$, using cumulative functions.
+We shall show an application of Theorem \ref{thm:vapnik73} below for proving the consistency of a model for estimating conditional probability where $\Xx, \Yy$ are Polish subsets in $\R^m$. \end{remark}